If you meet the Ministry of Health’s (MoH) eligibility criteria, NASC will meet with you to explore your support options and goals. These may include:

 We provide opportunities to grow professionally in the workplace and personally through an alternative approach to the program that supports your individual learning needs.

-We help you build social connections with peers through a buddy system and mentorship.
-We actively work to create a collegial atmosphere between you and your fellow interns.
+We help you build social connections with peers, actively working to create a collegial atmosphere between you and your fellow interns.

 Eligibility Criteria